mknzz/burglary-docs/tier_config.md

 ## Setting the amount given from cash props

-A random amount of cash will be given based on the Config.T1_RewardCashAmount min & max
+A random amount of cash will be given based on the Config.T1_RewardCashAmount.

-math.random(Config.T1_RewardCashAmount[1], Config.T1_RewardCashAmount[2])
+Example: math.random(Config.T1_RewardCashAmount[1], Config.T1_RewardCashAmount[2])

 ```
 -- We will be editing the tier1.lua config as an example, the layout exactly the same as tier2 & tier3